Brat Summer

-Brat Summer was a 2024 cultural phenomenon inspired by British singer Charli XCX's sixth studio album, Brat, released on June 7, 2024.
+The British singer Charli XCX's sixth studio album, Brat, sparked a cultural phenomenon dubbed Brat Summer following its release on June 7, 2024.

 Background and origin

 Promotion of Brat

 Much of Brats virality was due to its heavy promotion.
-In the weeks leading up to the album's release, a wall in Greenpoint, Brooklyn (called the "brat wall" by fans) was painted and repainted with the album's signature green color and various messages.
+In the weeks leading up to the album's release, a wall in Greenpoint, Brooklyn, (called the "brat wall" by fans) was painted and repainted with the album's signature green color and various messages.
 Over the summer, its messages changed frequently in line with the album's promotional cycle, such as the lyrics from the song "360" (2024) or the name of its accompanying remix album.

 After the album's cover art started to gain traction online, Charli XCX and Atlantic Records created a website called "Brat Generator", allowing users to make images with custom text in the same style as the cover.
 As noted by Hofstra Chronicle, the website's simple user interface helped parodies of the cover go viral.
-Brandon Davis, head of A&R at Atlantic Records, also believed that the website helped expand the album's "cultural cachet."
+Brandon Davis, head of A&R at Atlantic Records, also believed that the website helped expand the album's "cultural cachet".

 Aesthetics

-Charli XCX has stated that while the aesthetics associated with Brat Summer can be "quite luxury," she mainly characterized it as "trashy": "Just, like, a pack of cigs, and, like, a Bic lighter [sic], and, like, a strappy white top.
+Charli XCX has stated that while the aesthetics associated with Brat Summer can be "quite luxury", she mainly characterized it as "trashy": "Just, like, a pack of cigs, and, like, a Bic lighter, and, like, a strappy white top.
 With no bra.
 That's, like, kind of all you need."
 CNN Styles Leah Dolan opined that the movement was "about messy, imperfect self-acceptance" at its core.